equinor/api-strategy/docs/strategy.md

 ## <a id="api-management"></a>API Management Tools and roles

 API Management tools are key to supporting a secure and effective API development process and reaching the goals of the API Strategy.
-The figure below describes how these tools fits into the system context of a typical private or public API, including interacting roles.
+The figure below describes how these tools fits into the system context of a typical internal or public API, including interacting roles.

 ![alt text](images/API-C4.png "API Landscape")